nexbe/converter/readme.md

 - Ensure Strapi controllers unlocked to public, otherwise Forbidden!.
 Unless you have public key to use.
 Implementation be advised.
 - Ensure to create .**env** to run development and **.env.prod** to run production mode.
 Refer to .env.example
+- This application running Typscript and also using rimraf to do cleaning, If your local doesn’t run the application.
+Kindly install the following:
+    - `npm i -g typscript rimraf`